josdem/hugo/content/techtalk/spring/spring_boot_web_client.md

 WebClient is a reactive client that provides an alternative to the RestTemplate.
 It exposes a functional, fluent API and relies on non-blocking I/O which allows it to support high concurrency more efficiently than the RestTemplate.
 WebClient is a natural fit for streaming scenarios and depends on a lower level HTTP client library to execute requests and that support is pluggable.

 WebClient uses the same codecs as WebFlux server applications do, and shares a common base package, some common APIs, and infrastructure with the server functional web framework.
 The API exposes Reactor Flux and Mono types.
-By default it uses it uses Reactor Netty as the HTTP client library but others can be plugged in through a custom ClientHttpConnector.
+By default it uses Reactor Netty as the HTTP client library but others can be plugged in through a custom ClientHttpConnector.

 By comparison to the RestTemplate, the WebClient is: